From clones to cm-monoids: Clone algebras

 \subsection{Abstract clones and clone algebras}

 We now construct a categorical equivalence between abstract clones and finite-dimensional clone algebras -- a result first established in \cite[Theorem 3.20]{BS22}.
-There are three differences and improvements in the present treatment with respect to \cite{BS22}: (1) we show how to construct a clone algebra from an arbitrary abstract clone in such a way that our general construction generalises the construction of a clone algebra from a clone of functions (see Remark \ref{rem:approx-top}); (2) thanks to this generalisation, rather than using Evans' representation theorem (\cite[Theorem 2]{evans89}) stating that each abstract clone is isomorphic to one arising from a concrete clone, we obtain a new proof of this result as a direct corollary of our constructions (see Corollary \ref{cor:evans}); (3) the equivalence arises from a ``larger" adjunction between the category of abstract clones and the category of \emph{all} clone algebras.
+There are three differences and improvements in the present treatment with respect to \cite{BS22}: (1) we show how to construct a clone algebra from an arbitrary abstract clone in such a way that our general construction generalises the construction of a clone algebra from a clone of functions (see Remark \ref{rem:approx-top}); (2) thanks to this generalisation, rather than using Evans' representation theorem (\cite[Theorem 2]{evans89}) stating that each abstract clone is isomorphic to one arising from a clone of functions, we obtain a new proof of this result as a direct corollary of our constructions (see Corollary \ref{cor:evans}); (3) the equivalence arises from a ``larger" adjunction between the category of abstract clones and the category of \emph{all} clone algebras.
+Since this is a reformulation of a known result, the proofs in this subsection are only outlined.